 Dynnargh dhywgh (welcome) to Launceston Then.
 Nostalgia and memories are important for everyone and that is what ‘Launceston then! will seek to record, be it in written or image form.
-With over 400 pages and 1,000’s of images this is a unique insight into Launceston and its district’s near and far past.
+With 456 pages and 1,000’s of images this is a unique insight into Launceston and its district’s near and far past.
 There are many clickable links within this site which will open up further readable pages or pictures, so when you see highlighted text then click away it can lead to all kinds of discoveries and once hidden treasures!
-Affiliated to this website is a Facebook group with 3,000 members.
+Affiliated to this website is a Facebook group with 3,000 plus members.
 You can join the group here or if you do not have a Facebook account, you can view the active feed from here: Facebook Group feed.

 It is with the help of Jim Edwards (above left) that this site is born.
 A man of many scribbling’s and much knowledge of the town and its area and the fruits of his endeavour’s are now laid before you.
 He continues to provide updates from his never ending research which is enabling this website to grow.
 But we don’t want to rest on our laurels and invite anyone who can help with this project, be it with a personal memory or a photograph, to please contact email@example.com.